Zoya Afroz: Femina Miss India

 Afroz competed in the Femina Miss Indore 2013 contest at the age of 18, where she won the title.
 She acquired a direct entry as a contestant in the Femina Miss India 2013 pageant.
 At the end of the grand finale event held on 24 March 2013, in Yash Raj Studios, Mumbai, Afroz was crowned as the second runner-up by Rochelle Rao, Miss India International 2012 (and Top 15 of Miss International 2012).

 Afroz was initially considered to represent India at Miss International 2013 by the Miss India Organization.
-However, subsequently when Miss Diva 2013 was organized, Gurleen Grewal, the edition's 1st runner-up was selected as Miss India International 2013.
+However, subsequently when Miss Diva 2013 was organised, Gurleen Grewal, the edition's 1st runner-up was selected as Miss India International 2013.

 Glamanand Supermodel India

 Afroz competed in the 2021 edition of the Glamanand Supermodel India pageant.
 The grand finale event was held at the Kingdom of Dreams, Gurgaon, Haryana in NCR Delhi on 21 August 2021.
 There, she bagged three sub-titles, namely - Best in Evening Gown, Miss Glamorous Eyes and Top Model.

 During the final question and answer round of Femina Miss India 2017, the top 5 delegates were asked the same question - “What is the role of a beauty pageant in a country that lacks unity?”, to which Afroz responded:

 "As someone who has dreamt to be on stage of such a prestigious pageant, I believe that beauty pageants give great opportunities to young women to excel in their career, and in whichever field they choose to pursue.
 Beauty pageants recognises that and gives them wings to fly and strengthen and empower them.
 So, I believe that in our country where we have so much unity, yet so much diversity, a beauty pageant brings girls from different cultures all together, and they get so much to learn from each other, as opposed to the countries which lacks unity.
 I really feel that pageants helps women to reach their highest potential, and makes them united."

 At the end of the event, she was crowned as Miss India International 2021, besting 23 other contestants.
 Thereby, she will represent India at the Miss International 2022 pageant to be held during the fall of 2022, in Yokohama City, Japan.